Paramore announce return: Group to headline When We Were Young festival alongside My Chemical Romance

 — paramore (@paramore) January 18, 2022

+Williams said that she and York had been reminiscing on some of their earliest influences before they began writing the LP, but that doesn’t necessarily mean Paramore will release a “comeback ’emo’ record”.

+“The music we were first excited by wasn’t exactly the kind of music we went on to make,” Williams said.
+“Our output has always been all over the place and with this project, it’s not that different.
+We’re still in the thick of it but some things have remained consistent from the start.
+1) More emphasis back on the guitar, and 2) Zac should go as Animal as he wants with drum takes.”

-Last November, Paramore frontwoman Hayley Williams teased the return of the group in 2022.
+Last November, Williams first teased the return of the group in 2022 in a newsletter.

-The singer, who released her debut solo album ‘Petals For Armor‘ in 2020 and its follow-up ‘Flowers For Vases / Descansos‘ earlier this year, hinted at her band’s comeback in a newsletter sent out on November 26.

 “Before I go, thank y’all so much for the incredible support these last couple years.
 I know we didn’t get to properly come together to sing and vent and sweat it all out…but I do think that Petals and descansos lived exactly the lives they were meant to.
 Besides, Paramore can’t be ‘on a break’ forever now can we?” she wrote.